winsomehax/plugin.video.bitchute/README.md

 # plugin.video.bitchute

+## I am based in the UK and Bitchute has block UK users from accessing the site due to the ridiculous policies of the UK government.
+So any further work on this add on is not possible.
+Anyone is more than welcome to continue the development.
+Thanks.
 ## NOTE: This add-on now targets KODI 19+.
 ## There is also a "KODI-LEIA" branch which, barring any changes by BitChute, should work for the moment.